-Therefore, The Fostering Network believe that foster carers who are temporarily unable to work due to the impact of coronavirus (see categories above) should have been paid a retainer at this time by their fostering service to ensure consistency of financial support.
-We believe fostering services should have been able to draw down from a central government fund to pay for these retainers.
-We believe this additional support should be covered by central Government funding and, along with other sector organisations, raised the issue with the Minister for Children and Families, Vicky Ford, in an open letter in April.
+Therefore, The Fostering Network believe that foster carers who are temporarily unable to work due to the impact of coronavirus (see categories above) should be paid a retainer at this time by their fostering service to ensure consistency of financial support.
+We believe fostering services should be able to draw down from a central government fund to pay for these retainers.
+We believe this additional support should be covered by central government funding and, along with other sector organisations, raised the issue with the Minister for Children and Young People, Maree Todd, in an open letter in April.